falchion10/macOS-Jailbreak/README.md

 Source for trustcache patch:
 https://github.com/palera1n/PongoOS/blob/iOS15/checkra1n/kpf/trustcache.c

-We need to write new instructions in Radare2, to do this type "V" to enter visual mode, then type "g" and paste in the address you found earlier.
+We need to write new instructions in Radare2, to do this type "v" to enter visual mode, then type "g" and paste in the address you found earlier.
-When you are at the address use "J" and "K" to scroll up and down respectively.
+When you are at the address use "j" and "j" to scroll up and down respectively.
 We will need to scroll up a few lines.
-Once you've scrolled up type "A" to enter the assembler mode.
+Once you've scrolled up type "a" to enter the assembler mode.
-You're going to want to find the "AMFIIsCDHashInTrustCache" function, below this function you should see an instruction named "pacibsp".
+You're going to want to find the `AMFIIsCDHashInTrustCache` function, below this function you should see an instruction named `pacibsp`.
 Save the address for this instruction "q" to quit out of assembler mode, you should be back in visual mode.
-Type "g" and go to the address of the "pacibsp" instruction, then type "A" to enter assembler mode again.
+Type "g" and go to the address of the `pacibsp` instruction, then type "a" to enter assembler mode again.
 Once in assembler mode at the instruction replace the instructions with:

 `mov x0, 1; cbz x2, .+0x8; str x0, [x2]; ret`

-Press enter to save the changes and press q to exit assembler mode, then press q and enter again to exit Radare2.
+Press "return" to save the changes and press "q" to exit assembler mode, then press "q" and "return" again to exit Radare2.

 ## 1c.
 Read/Write RootFS Patch